ARD92/crpd-topology-builder/README.md

         prefix: 192.168.50.5/30
       - name: spine3
         prefix: 192.168.50.9/30
+    volume:
+        - name: config
+          path: /config
+        - name: varlog
+          path: /var/log
 ```
 - name: Defines the name of the container
 - image: image to use to spin up the container.
 This script assumes that the image is already present and loaded.
        Verify if the image is present using "docker images"
 - link: defines the link to be created between the nodes .
 In the above mentioned template links will be created
       between tof1 and spine1 , tof1 and spine2, tof1 and spine3 with the respective prefixes mentioned.
+- volume: defines the volumes to be mounted on each container.
+In the above mentioned template volumes for configuration and logs are mounted to the provided paths.
+Configurations can be pre-provisioned by coping them to the config volume before starting the container.
 The interface name would be as tof1_spine1, tof1_spine2 and tof1_spine3.

 ## Configuration template